rakudo/star/README.md

 ## What's in this GIT repo

-There are currently two different tools within this repo.
+There are currently two different tools within this repo:
-  1. The so called [`RSTAR tool`](https://github.com/rakudo/star/blob/master/bin/rstar), which manages the **Linux build**.
+1. The so called [`RSTAR tool`](https://github.com/rakudo/star/blob/master/bin/rstar), which manages the **Linux build** and local installation.
-  2. The [chocolatey bases Powershell build script](https://github.com/rakudo/star/blob/master/tools/build/binary-release/Windows/build-with-choco.ps1), which manages the **Windows MSI** package build.
+2. The [chocolatey based Powershell build script](https://github.com/rakudo/star/blob/master/tools/build/binary-release/Windows/build-with-choco.ps1), which creates a **Windows MSI** package.

 Both tools compile Rakudo and then add some selected modules!